Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model

-where $\hat{y}^v_{T+j|\Omega^v_{T+j}}$ is the mean of the posterior predictive for vintage $v$ using information until $T+j-1$. \\ Forecast density fit, is measured by the mean real-time log-predictive density score (RT-LPDS) and real-time continuous rank probability score (RT-CRPS):
+Forecast density fit is measured by the mean real-time log-predictive density score (RT-LPDS) and real-time continuous rank probability score (RT-CRPS):

-where $\zeta_{1:T+j-1}$, for brevity of notation, collects all model parameters as defined for each model, which are estimated with expanding in-sample information until $T+j-1$ and M stands for iterations of the Gibbs sampler after burn-in.
-Notice that in (\ref{eq:evaluation3}), $y^{v,A,B}_{T+j|\Omega^{v}_{T+j-1}}$ are independently drawn from the posterior predictive $p(y^{v}_{T+1|\Omega^{v}_{T+j-1}}|y_T)$.
+where, for brevity of notation, $\zeta_{1:T+j-1}$ collects all model parameters as defined for each model, which are estimated with expanding in-sample information until $T+j-1$ and M stands for iterations of the Gibbs sampler after burn-in.
+Note that in (\ref{eq:evaluation3}), $y^{v,A,B}_{T+j|\Omega^{v}_{T+j-1}}$ are independently drawn from the posterior predictive density $p(y^{v}_{T+1|\Omega^{v}_{T+j-1}}|y_T)$.